LEARNAcademy/syllabus/cat-tinder/backend/api_endpoints.md

 ## Learning Objectives
 - Implementing request specs in a Rails application
-- Implementing model specs in a Rails application
 - Implementing appropriate endpoints in the cats controller

 ## Cats Routes